EXTRA 10% OFF TILES WITH CODE: TILE10

 tile over tile

+Swapping out traditional ceramic or porcelain floor tiles for vinyl tiles is a quick and effective way to give your space the upgrade it needs.
 The Palio Clic range by Karndean, for example, are made using high-grade vinyl and boast a patented click-locking system.
 This allows them to securely lock into place without the need for any adhesives.

+If you’re wanting an entirely new look for your floors but without the hassle of installing and maintaining real wood or laminate, vinyl tiles also come in plank form.
 The Harlow range of vinyl plank flooring has been designed to replicate the look of and feel of real wood boards.
-Similarly to the tiles mentioned above, it uses a patented “Valinge” system to lock in place quickly.
+Similar to the tiles mentioned above, it uses a patented "Valinge" system to lock in place quickly.
+Their textured finish makes them almost indistinguishable from the real thing.

-Wall Panels - Shower wall panels are large boards, usually made of laminated MDF, that can be installed to radically change the appearance of shower walls.
+Shower wall panels are large boards, usually made of laminated MDF, that can be installed to radically change the appearance of shower walls.

 A relatively new alternative to tiling, they have really taken off in recent years.
 They’re now available in a wide variety of eye-catching designs, including options with options wood, marble and stone-effect finishes.

-Their sheer surfaces make cleaning a doddle too; this is because you’ll find no nooks and crannies in which mould and bacteria can usually thrive.
+Their sheer surfaces make cleaning a doddle too.
+This is because you’ll find no nooks and crannies in which mould and bacteria can usually thrive.

 George